 Just over three years after the founding of the UA, Local 100 was issued its charter on Dec.
 1, 1892.

-The formation of UA Local 100 was no easy task since many viewed unions as illegal and fought their formation.
-Even as late as the early 1900s, union members were arrested for attempting to have meetings, which were private and required a password for entry — a tradition that is still in use today.
+Prior to the turn of the 19th century, the formation of UA Local 100 was no easy task since many people viewed unions as illegal and fought against their formation.
+Even as late as the early 1900s, union members were arrested for attempting to hold meetings, which were private and required a password for entry — a tradition that is still in use today.

-The primary concern of the representative for UA Local 100 was to form a standard wage scale, the improvement of working conditions, and a general improvement of the workers’ standards of living.
-The members wanted to be able to influence the things that affected their everyday lives.
+The primary reason why the founding members wanted to form UA Local 100 was to create a standard wage scale, improve working conditions and generally improve the workers’ living standards.
+Our founders wanted to influence the items that affected their everyday lives.